 If they’re accessible, you can consider removing screens to save some wear and tear during the winter.

 We learned this the hard way.
 When you leave your garden hose connected to the faucet all winter, the water remaining in the hose can freeze, expand back through the faucet, damaging it and the water pipe in your basement or crawlspace.

-And on the fist nice warm day in the Spring, when you water your plants you’ll wonder why the water pressure is low.
-It could be because it’s spraying into your basement or crawlspace.
+And on the first warm Spring day, as you water your plants you’ll wonder why the water pressure is low.
+It could be because it’s spraying through that burst pipe into your basement or crawlspace.